 While melanoma is a parrticularly aggressive form of cancer it is treatable when caught early.
 It is also preventable when safefy guidelines are used.
-In the event that

 Your doctor will check your skin and look at the size, shape, color, and texture of any suspicious areas.

 If your doctor thinks you might have skin cancer, a piece of skin will be removed and sent to a lab for examination under a microscope.
 This is called a skin biopsy.
 There are different types of skin biopsies.
 All or part of the growth will be removed.

 A sentinel lymph node (SLN) biopsy may be done in some people with melanoma to see if the cancer has spread to nearby lymph nodes.